lipsia-fmri/brainglance/README.md

 - a 3D brain map of each subject in native subject space, containing some kind of data you want to display
 - a coregistered atlas in native subject space (e.g. Brainnetome, AAL, ...).
 Make sure you have used nearest neighbor interpolation here, as only integer values are accepted.
-- a description of the atlas, where the label index is associated with the name of the brain region, the name of the large scale region and the hemisphere.
+- a description of the atlas, where the label is associated with the name of the brain region, the name of the large scale region and the hemisphere.
 For instance label=1, name_region='SFG_7_1', name_largescale_region='FRO', hemisphere='L'.
 This type of information usually is supplied with every atlas.

 RUNNING BRAINGLANCE